AniSolacion/cse210-jumper/README.md

 # cse210-jumper
-Implementing a version of hangman calledjumper.
+Implementing a version of hangman called jumper.